-How are League positions developed?
+How are League Positions Developed?

 Before advocating on an issue, League members study the issue carefully.
 After studying an issue from all viewpoints, members discuss the study’s results.
 Then members must agree on a new “Advocacy Position Statement.”
 Members re-examine position statements every year to make sure they are up-to-date.
 The Portland League takes positions on local issues, and can also act based on positions the state and national Leagues have taken.
+All League positions must conform with the national League Principles.

-new 2023 LWVpdx Position on HousinG and Homelessness in Multnomah County
+New: 2023 LWVPDX Position on Housing and Homelessness in Multnomah County

 On May 16, 2023, members of the LWV of Portland voted to adopt a new position on Housing and Homelessness by concurring with a position from the League of Women Voters of California.
 The California League had adopted their position after studying issues that are very similar to those our county faces.
 To find this position, the Housing Interest Group had explored the positions of other Leagues around the United States.
 This position was the best fit for us.
 Adopting a position by concurrence requires using the same wording that is in another League’s position – only changing the name of the League and the location to which it applies.
 You can read our new Housing and Homelessness position here.

-A new 2021 LWVPDX Position on the Portland Police Bureau: Oversight and Accountability
+2021 LWVPDX Position on the Portland Police Bureau: Oversight and Accountability

 On May 12, 2020, League of Women Voters of Portland members approved a one-year study of discipline, oversight and accountability for the Portland Police Bureau.
 After almost a year of work, the 22-member study committee published their report in April 2021.
 The committee based its report on reviews of 55 source documents and interviews with 22 stakeholders.
 The interviewees included police leadership, city council members, state legislators, and police accountability advocates.
 You can read the final study report here.
 Also you can find more information about this study and the source documents here.